syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 #### HeaderCellTextSize

 The FontSize for the content of header cell in the `GridColumn` can be customized by using the [GridColumn.HeaderCellTextSize](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~HeaderCellTextSize.html) property.
-The default font size of the header cells in SfDataGrid is 14.SfDataGrid also allows you to customize the header cell text size .
+The default font size of the header cells in SfDataGrid is 14.
-The following code example shows you how to customize the header cell text size by loading a HeaderCellTextSize in the header cell.
+Refer the following code example to customize the header cell text size for the `GridColumn.HeaderText`.

 {% highlight c# %}

-UILabel label = new UILabel();
-label.Text = "Order ID";
-label.TextAlignment = UITextAlignment.Center;

 GridTextColumn column = new GridTextColumn()
 {